 You’ve heard of a wedding gift registry.
 Why not open a separate wedding media registry through which guests and apologetic no-shows can chip in toward your photography and videography costs?
 Some high-end photography and videography studios offer this service directly, or you can go the DIY route and launch a crowdfunding campaign on GoFundMe, Kickstarter, or another reputable platform.

 DIY registries or funds offer more control over contributions.
-For instance, you can expand the purview to include general wedding and post-wedding expenses – a great option if an affordable honeymoon is a top priority.
-Another bonus: If guests contribute to your media registry or fund in lieu of gifts, you won’t have to devote as much energy to re-gifting, selling, or returning unwanted gifts after the big day.
+For instance, you can expand the purview to include general wedding and post-wedding expenses.
+This is a great option if an affordable honeymoon is a top priority.
+Another bonus: If guests contribute to your media registry or fund in lieu of gifts, you won’t have to devote as much energy to re-gifting, returning, or selling unwanted gifts online after the big day.

 2. Tap Your Personal Network